emilianvrd/Maneuvers/Fantasy maneuvers/Flourishes.md

 ### Disarming Block
 Reaction\
-When targeted by a Strike, you can use your reaction to gain a +1 circumstance bonus to AC against the triggering attack.
+When targeted by a Strike, you can use your reaction to gain a +1 circumstance bonus to Dexterity Defense Rolls against the triggering attack.
 If the target misses, you automatically Disarm it.

 You can use this Flourish once per day.